hugoShaka/ansible-mailserver/README.md

 own Debian-based mail server.
 Behind the scene, it makes use of postfix, dovecot, postgresql.

-This is a modified version of the original repo :
+This is a modified version of the original repo:
 (https://git.workaround.org/chaas/ansible-ispmail-jessie/)

 Modifications include: